sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/index.md

 ---
 layout: default
-title: sitespeed.io
+title: Documentation for sitespeed.io 4.x
-description:
+description: Read about all you can do we with sitespeed.io.
 keywords: tools, documentation, web performance
-author: Peter Hedenskog
 nav: documentation
 image: https://www.sitespeed.io/img/sitespeed-2.0-twitter.png
 twitterdescription: Documentation for the sitespeed.io.